 While ExpressVPN does not have all the features we find with NordVPN and Surfshark, it is a very reliable and secure service.
 It has passed third-party audits for both security and privacy, and is also consistently a top performer in speed tests.
 ExpressVPN also offers a great lineup of apps for Windows, Android, MacOS, and iOS devices.
 Below is the Windows VPN app we tested from ExpressVPN; it performed well without any problems.

 Rather than using the WireGuard VPN protocol, ExpressVPN has opted for its own self-developed Lightway protocol, in addition to OpenVPN and IPSec.
-The Lightway protocol is similar to WireGuard, but it was not quite as fast in our tests (see for example with the Surfshark vs ExpressVPN comparison).
+The Lightway protocol is similar to WireGuard, but it was not quite as fast in our tests (see for example our Surfshark vs ExpressVPN comparison).

-ExpressVPN will also work well with accessing content from Russia.
-They currently have 3,000+ servers in 94 countries.
+ExpressVPN will also work well when accessing content from Russia.
+They currently have 3,000+ servers in 105 countries.
 ExpressVPN runs all servers in a secure RAM-disk setup with no hard drives (just like NordVPN and Surfshark).
 All apps include a VPN kill switch to block traffic if the connection drops for any reason.

 Lastly, ExpressVPN also works well for streaming.
-If you need a VPN in Russia to stream Netflix, Hulu, BBC iPlayer, or any other other outlet, then ExpressVPN has you covered.
+If you need a VPN in Russia to stream Netflix, Hulu, BBC iPlayer, or any other outlet, then ExpressVPN has you covered.
 We’ve found it to be a good VPN for BBC iPlayer, Disney Plus, and many other services.
-In short, it works well for streaming on a consistent basis.

 - User-friendly and secure apps